 Georgia Military College, established in 1879 and located in Milledgeville, Georgia, is a co–educational liberal arts junior college and a separate preparatory school (grades 6–12).
 GMC focuses its educational programs on two facets: 1) Development of the intellect and 2) Elevation of character and three values: Duty, Honor and Country.

-The main campus in Milledgeville serves approximately 275 full-time, resident ROTC students (the Corps of Cadets) and 200-300 commuting students.
-GMC’s 5 distance learning centers and 2 extension offices in Atlanta, Augusta, Columbus, Madison, Sandersville, Valdosta and Warner Robins serve ~4,000 students.
+The main campus in Milledgeville serves approximately 275 full–time, resident ROTC students (the Corps of Cadets) and 200–300 commuting students.
+GMC’s five distance learning centers and two extension offices in Atlanta, Augusta, Columbus, Madison, Sandersville, Valdosta and Warner Robins serve ~4,000 students.